isaacnmm/pestpolicy-hugo2XX/content/posts/best-ultrasonic-pest-repellers/index.md

 layout: post
 ---
 The [best](https://pestpolicy.com/best-chipmunk-repellents/) ultrasonic pest repellers allow you to repel pests without killing them.
 They emit powerful ultrasonic waves that disturb pests, causing them to retreat away from your home.
-- These waves are not audible to humans or pets and do not contain chemicals.�So, which are the best ultrasonic pest repellers for your home?
+- These waves are not audible to humans or pets and do not contain chemicals.So, which are the best ultrasonic pest repellers for your home?
 Check the
-[construction of an ultrasonic pest repeller](http://sciencejournals.stmjournals.in/index.php/RRJoSST/article/view/1933) .�In this article, Ive reviewed top pest repellers, including the factors to consider when buying - check the top powders.
+[construction of an ultrasonic pest repeller](http://sciencejournals.stmjournals.in/index.php/RRJoSST/article/view/1933) .In this article, Ive reviewed top pest repellers, including the factors to consider when buying - check the top powders.

 ## [**1.
 0ur #1 Top Pick: Ultras-onic Repeller Office, Home**](https://www.amazon.com/dp/B0922PCM4K/?tag=p-policy-20)